hanshoglund/vitry/manual.md

 If not, download a suitable implemementation.
 There are [many alternatives](http://en.wikipedia.org/wiki/List_of_Java_virtual_machines).

-## Compiled distributions

-Compiled distributions may be downloaded from the GitHub site:  [http://github.com/hanshoglund/vitry/downloads](http://github.com/hanshoglund/vitry/downloads).
-If a version for your operating system is not available, download and compile a source distribution.

-## Source distributions

 The build requirements are [Git](http://git-scm.com/) and [Apache Ant](http://ant.apache.org/).
 You may check if these are installed as follows:

 ~~~~~~~~~~~~~~~~~~~~